 Power Automate AI integrates with: Microsoft SharePoint, Microsoft Teams, Salesforce, Google Drive, Slack, Dropbox, Trello, Mailchimp, Azure DevOps, OneDrive.

-Based on user reviews and social mentions, the most common pain points are: token usage, spending too much, API bill, token cost.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, API costs, LLM costs.